 - Ensuring that the approach to the project follows the principles of "Context Sensitive Design" as stated in Article 4.1.2.
-Design Approach of this manual; - Coordinating with the Illinois Tollway EP, Illinois Tollway Landscape Architect, the Landscape DSE, and other members of the project team to facilitate in-the-field investigations, systematic examination of the site, collection of site data, and the analysis of existing site conditions; - Ensuring that the finding of the data collection and analysis phase and the EVA is recorded on the Issues and Opportunities Diagram; - Verifying County or local agency requirements under the direction of the PM; - Reviewing any landscape design standards developed by County, local agencies, or municipalities with the Illinois Tollway's Landscape Architect and the Landscape DSE, and determining to what extent they should be adopted for use on the project; - Assisting in establishing the Landscape Goals for the project;
+Design Approach of this manual; - Coordinating with the Illinois Tollway EP, Illinois Tollway Landscape Architect, the Landscape DSE and other members of the project team to facilitate in-the-field investigations, systematic examination of the site, collection of site data and the analysis of existing site conditions; - Ensuring that the finding of the data collection and analysis phase and the EVA is recorded on the Issues and Opportunities Diagram; - Verifying County or local agency requirements under the direction of the PM; - Reviewing any landscape design standards developed by County, local agencies or municipalities with the Illinois Tollway's Landscape Architect and the Landscape DSE and determining to what extent they should be adopted for use on the project; - Assisting in establishing the Landscape Goals for the project; - Reviewing current Illinois Tollway Standard Drawings, Specifications and Supplemental Specifications for the latest criteria: - Ensuring that the landscape concept design is coordinated with the grading and drainage concepts; - Ensuring that the landscape design addresses all the issues and opportunities delineated on the Issues and Opportunities Diagram;

-- Reviewing current Illinois Tollway Standard Drawings, Specifications, and Supplemental Specifications for the latest criteria; - Ensuring that the landscape concept design is coordinated with the grading and drainage concepts; - Ensuring that the landscape design addresses all the issues and opportunities delineated on the Issues and Opportunities Diagram; - Ensuring that the landscape plans conform to Illinois Tollway Standard Specifications and Standard Drawings and preparing or directing the preparation of Plans, Special Provisions, and Special Drawings as required; - Reviewing design submittals to ensure that the landscape concepts are coordinated and complimentary to the proposed drainage, grading, and lighting designs; as well as for technical adequacy, compliance with the landscape goals established for the project, and confirming that the bid schedule includes all relevant measures; - Filling out and submitting to the Illinois Tollway the Landscape Design Submittal Checklist; - Assisting the Landscape DSE in making the final assessment of the plant material selected in determining its suitability for site conditions and salt tolerance; - Ensuring that invasive, aggressive, poisonous, and high maintenance plants are not specified for use within the Illinois Tollway corridors; - Reviewing, if required, any addenda for clarity and accuracy; - Ensuring that background documentation meets the requirements of the Illinois Tollway Environmental Studies Manual; and - Attending the Erosion and Sediment Control Preconstruction Meeting.
+- Ensuring that the landscape plans conform to Illinois Tollway Standard Specifications and Standard Drawings and preparing or directing the preparation of Plans, Special Provisions and Special Drawings as required: - Reviewing design submittals to ensure that the landscape concepts are coordinated and complimentary to the proposed drainage, grading, ITS camera and lighting designs; as well as for technical adequacy, compliance with the landscape goals established for the project and confirming that the bid schedule includes all relevant measures: - Filling out and submitting to the Illinois Tollway the Landscape Design Submittal Checklist: - Assisting the Landscape DSE in making the final assessment of the plant material selected in determining its suitability for site conditions and salt tolerance; - Ensuring that invasive, aggressive, poisonous and high maintenance plants are not specified for use within the Illinois Tollway corridors; - Ensuring that proposed tree and shrub locations do not encroach on clear zones or required offset distances from roadway pavement and utility lines. - Reviewing, if required, any addenda for clarity and accuracy; - Ensuring that background documentation meets the requirements of the Illinois Tollway Environmental Studies Manual; and - Attending the Erosion and Sediment Control Preconstruction Meeting.